gscigala/ble-demonstrator/README.md

 # ble-demonstrator
-BLE communication demonstrator, using bleno for the server and bluez for the client.
+BLE communication demonstrator, using bleno for the server.